 John Bell: this Shakespearean actor has been awarded a couple of honorary Doctorate of Letters from the Universities of Newcastle in 1994 and Sydney in 1996 for his achievements in theatre.

-Julian Burnside: the Queens Counsel barrister, human rights and refugee advocate, received an honorary doctorate from the University of South Australia, and the Australian catholic University in 2005.
+Julian Burnside: the Kings Counsel barrister, human rights and refugee advocate, received an honorary doctorate from the University of South Australia, and the Australian Catholic University in 2005.

 Joh Bjelke-Petersen: the former Queensland Premier was awarded an honorary doctorate in Political Science by University of Queensland Chancellor and accomplice Llew Edwards, despite not being able to recall the meaning of the “separation of powers”.
 They had given an honorary doctorate to the Premier of the time when the university celebrated its 25th and 50th anniversaries, so when the 75th came along, the Senate decided there was a tradition (i.e. it had happened twice already) and Joh must be similarly honoured.
 This was 1986 - not long before the Moonlight State - and it caused outrage amongst staff, students and the general community.
 There was a minor riot at the graduation ceremony, plate glass windows were broken, Joh failed to show up, and he was allegedly awarded the honour in a private ceremony in the Administration Building some time later.
 He never used the title.